Hitting for the cycle

 In baseball, hitting for the cycle is the accomplishment of one batter who hits a single, a double, a triple, and a home run in the same game.
 Collecting the hits in that order is known as a "natural cycle".
-Cycles are rare in Major League Baseball (MLB), having occurred only 339 times, starting with Curry Foley in 1882.
-The most recent cycle was accomplished by Nolan Arenado of the St. Louis Cardinals on July 1, 2022, against the Philadelphia Phillies.
-The Miami Marlins are the only current MLB franchise who have never had a player hit for the cycle.
+Cycles are rare in Major League Baseball (MLB), having occurred fewer than 400 times since 1882.
+The most recent cycle in MLB was accomplished by Byron Buxton of the Minnesota Twins on July 12, 2025.

 Rarity

 The cycle is about as uncommon as a no-hitter; it has been called "one of the rarest" and "most difficult feats" in baseball.
 Based on 2009 offensive levels, the probability of an average MLB player hitting for a cycle against an average team in a game is about 0.0059%; this corresponds to about 21/2 cycles in a 162-game season with 30 teams.
 The most cycles hit in a single major league season is eight, which occurred in both 1933 and 2009.

 In other baseball leagues, the cycle is achieved less frequently.
-Through June 2022, there have been 76 cycles hit in Nippon Professional Baseball (NPB), the top-level baseball organization in Japan, most recently by Yasutaka Shiomi on September 18, 2021.One NPB player, Atsuya Furuta, has hit for the cycle in an NPB All-Star game.
+Through June 2022, there have been 76 cycles hit in Nippon Professional Baseball (NPB), the top-level baseball organization in Japan, most recently by Yasutaka Shiomi on September 18, 2021.
+One NPB player, Atsuya Furuta, has hit for the cycle in an NPB All-Star game.
 No player has ever hit for the cycle in the MLB All-Star Game.
 One MLB player has hit for the cycle in a postseason game: Brock Holt of the Boston Red Sox in Game 3 of the 2018 ALDS.

 Two players have hit for the cycle on the same day once in NPB history; this has occurred twice in MLB history.
 There have never been multiple cycles completed in a single MLB or NPB game; this is known to have occurred twice in Minor League Baseball: on April 11, 2018, by Gio Brusa and Jalen Miller of the Class A-Advanced San Jose Giants, and on August 7, 2018, by Kevin Newman and Jacob Stallings of the Triple-A Indianapolis Indians.